danielpg95/apptegy-gifts-api/README.md

 # Gifts API Exercise

-The instructions were based on the proyect template provided in the exercise:
+The instructions were based on the project template provided in the exercise:

 Simplecov test coverage: 100%